Judaic Studies: Welcome!

 Example: A search for "anti-zionism" in the database Academic Search Premier yields 73 articles.
 A search for "anti-zionism AND antisemitism" returns 36 articles.
 If the search is limited to full-text articles and scholarly journals, the result is 13 articles.
 Starting with a broad search, and slowly narrowing down, is a good strategy in most databases.

 When you locate information, evaluate sources carefully and critically.
 The topic used in the example above is controversial, and there are many often opposing perspectives on this issue.
 Addressing multiple viewpoints will strengthen your research.
 Finally, be careful to cite all your sources.
 Be sure to record where you got your information as you do your research.
-Doing research over to find citations is frustrating!
+Redoing research in order to find citations is frustrating!

 This research guide was originally developed by Tom Raffensperger in conjunction with faculty from the PSU Harold Schnitizer Family Judaic Studies Program.
-It was revised by Joan Petit with the assistance of Allen Hauser.
+It was revised by Joan Petit and Linda Absher with the assistance of Allen Hauser.

 The images used in this guide come from the Library's collection, unless otherwise identified.